-Every year I do an Easter egg hunt for the boys – last year we even went to one up and my Mother’s in Laws house too.
+Every year I try to do an Easter egg hunt for the kids, it might only be a small one around the house whilst it buckets it down outside, but for the most part we try and make this break a bit of fun.
+Obvs this year is a wee bit of a challenge having no garden and a house that is upside down BUT we’re still going to give it a go!
 Its something I fondly remember doing as a child and is a great way to capture the imaginations of your little ones (and their friends too – why not!).
 My childhood home had quite a large garden and my parents always used to throw Easter parties for all of their friends and their children to come round and enjoy some quality time together.
-As children we would all be given a basket, usually one my Mum had made, and we were sent off to do an Easter egg hunt in the garden, while the adults would either watch, join in or enjoy some beers and a buffet.
+We’re working our way towards that but at the moment we aren’t quite there!
+As children we would all be given a basket, usually one my Mum had made (SO not me, I’ll grab one from Asda/Tesco thank you bye.) and we were sent off to do an Easter egg hunt in the garden, while the adults would either watch, join in or enjoy some beers and a buffet.
 It is one of my fondest memories and I will never forget finding little creme eggs (did you read my post about making your own here?) in my Mum’s rockery, or little treats at the top of the slide.

 So I wanted to share some of the things I will be doing this year to give you some ideas of what you can do for your Easter egg hunt.